marielfrank/marielfrank-cli-app/README.md

 # Rosetta Search CLI

 A command line application that provides translations for up to four languages at a time using Ruby and Google Cloud Translation API.
+Detailed translations of specific words are provided through scraping wordreference.com with Nokogiri and Open-URI.

 ## Installation